Black-Milk/fly-postgres-extended/README.md

 ### TODO

-- [ ] ~Add script to modify postgresql.conf to include extensions~ This proved not to be possible given the way that Fly aggressively manages config files
+- [ ] ~~Add script to modify postgresql.conf to include extensions~~ This proved not to be possible given the way that Fly aggressively manages config files.
+You can only change settings using `fly postgres config`.
-- [ ] Add script to activate extensions in the database
+- [x] Add script to activate extensions in the database
 - [ ] Add support for pgxman or trunk for package management --makes installation of extensions easier

 ### Deployment on Fly